-My father was also a high functioning medical professional, a thoracic surgeon, who I now know had Obsessive Compulsive Disorder.
-He had virtually no personal possessions (save a dapper wardrobe), hoarded newspapers, grocery bags and other useless trash, and gambled compulsively.
+My father was also a high functioning medical professional, a thoracic surgeon, who I now know was a Hoarder/Clutterer.
+He had virtually no personal possessions (save a dapper wardrobe), hoarded newspapers, grocery bags and other useless trash; he was also a compulsive gambler -- he had little money left at the time of his death and I was terrified at one point if there would be enough money for his funeral costs.
 He was in a vice-grip of anxiety, though I never would have known this until I got to understand him, and his illness, years later.

 I know I inherited anxiety and depression from my parents but on top of that they exacerbated my symptoms with their actions or inaction.
 I felt very different, odd, and defective from as far back as I can recall.

 My arrival, in part, marked the end of their two-year marriage and the beginning of an extremely damaging childhood for me.
 My mother was verbaly and emotionally abusive and my father a passive on-looker who could not help me due to the magnitude of his own problems.
 I was an only child, bright and overly introspective, with a very active fantasy life.
 I escaped too often into fantasy, hypnotizing myself without knowing, living in my own private world with imaginary friends.
 I anthropomorphized stuffed animals and played less with dolls.
 I loved real animals.
 It is as though I felt disenfranchised from the world of humans.

 Around age four, I started ruminating about my existence.
 I frequently asked myself, "What is it like to be dead?
 What is this lump of flesh laying here?
 Why am I here?"
 I now realize these were episodes of depersonalization -- episodes at that time I could control.
 When I wanted to come out of this existential brooding I could "shake it off."
 It wasn't a good feeling, but it didn't frighten me either.
 I was just "too much in my head."